ericmjl/llamabot/docs/tutorials/simplebot.md

 ## Conclusion

 In this tutorial, we learned how to use the `SimpleBot` class to create a simple chatbot that interacts with OpenAI's GPT-4 model.
 We also learned how to create a Panel app for a more user-friendly interface.
 With this knowledge, you can now create your own chatbots and experiment with different system prompts and settings.

+## Additional Information

+For more detailed information on the `SimpleBot` class and its methods, please refer to the source code and documentation provided in the `llamabot` package.